 I’m more of a cleansing oil girl myself for my first cleanse, but many people love and swear by the Heimish All Clean Balm, an oil-based first cleanser or makeup remover that has become something of a KBeauty classic.
 I’ve gone through several deluxe samples of this balm and I’ve enjoyed it (although I prefer the convenience of a pump bottle, hence my preference for oils).
 It gets the makeup off without drying out my skin.

-Best thing is, although it looks and feels super luxe, the full 100g size of the Heimish All Clean Balm is only $16 on Amazon Prime =).
+Best thing is, although it looks and feels super luxe, the full 100g size of the Heimish All Clean Balm is usually less than $20 on Amazon Prime =).